 - Learn the process in which the gorgeous wool rugs, the alebrijes, and the black clay crafts are made.

-- Lose yourself in the many public markets, take pictures of its revolutionary street art or simply walk for hours.
+- Lose yourself in downtown Oaxaca the local markets, take pictures of its revolutionary street art or simply walk for hours.

-- Witness and be part of one of the many celebrations that take place in the city during the year.
+- Witness and be part of one of the many celebrations that take place in the city center during the year.

 - Participate in the Celebrations like the carnival in February, Holy Week in March and April, La Guelaguetza in July, and of course, their Day of the dead celebration.

-What is the day of the dead for Mexico
+What is the day of the dead celebration for Mexicans

 To talk about the Day of the Dead for Mexico as a whole means that we have to travel to a time when it wasn’t Mexico yet.